Cajun Jerky on the Nesco Snackmaster Pro

 Nutritional values are approximate.

-I really love making jerky on my dehydrator.
-I’ve been using ground top round for my ground beef jerky, but any lean ground meat will work.
-This sweet BBQ ground beef jerky on the Nesco Snackmaster Pro has a nice mellow smoky BBQ flavor that is definitely not overwhelming.
-It has a bit of sweetness, but it’s definitely not candy-like.
-The meat has the perfect ‘bite’, just a little tug.
+I love making jerky on my dehydrator.
+It’s so easy to do and everyone has really enjoyed the end results.
+Any lean ground meat will work, but I prefer grinding my own top round.
+This peppered ground beef jerky on the Nesco Snackmaster Pro has a nice mellow pepper flavor that is definitely not overwhelming.
+The meat has the perfect ‘bite’, just a little tug

-Make sure you rotate your trays every 2 hours or so when making sweet BBQ ground beef jerky on the Nesco Snackmaster Pro.
-The bottom trays will not dry quite as quickly as those on top will.
+Make sure you rotate your trays every 2 hours or so when making peppered ground beef jerky on the Nesco Snackmaster Pro.
+The bottom trays will not dry as quickly as those on top.
 Rotating the trays will give you nice, even drying and perfect jerky on every level.
-I actually write numbers on my trays (using blue painter’s tape) so I can keep up with them as I rotate them.
-The numbers make is much easier.

 Check out my guide to using the Nesco Snackmaster Pro.
 You will be making fantastic jerky at home in no time at all!